acne & rosacea

 Acne affects about 80% of people between the ages of 11 and 30.
 It’s most common during adolescence, but adults aren’t in the clear.
 Even after the age of 30, many adults experience outbreaks, especially women.
 Acne begins when oil glands produce excess oil, which often occurs because of changes in hormones.
 Androgens & progesterone increase sebum or oil production from the sebaceous gland and more blockage within the follicle.
-Most oil glands are located inside hair follicles.
+Most oil glands are attached to the hair follicles.
 When old cells at the skin’s surface block the opening, oil backs up in the follicle.
 Although acne isn’t caused by bacteria that naturally exist on your skin, they can mix in with the dead cells and clogged oil, causing inflammation and swelling.

 Contemporary laser and broadband light technology provide exciting opportunities to reduce many of the symptoms associated with rosacea and acne.
 Bopp Dermatology & Facial Plastic Surgery chooses the Cutera excel V laser system and Broad Band Light therapy to treat rosacea.
 The excel V laser penetrates your outer skin and is absorbed by the middle layers, coagulating older tissues, such as collagen and elastin, which starts the generation of new tissue to replace it, in a gradual and painless process over a few weeks.

 The laser is also absorbed by the visible blood vessels below the skin’s surface.
 These are then broken down and removed through the lymphatic system, leaving your skin smoother, with less discoloration.
 Similarly, Broadband Light destroys the unwanted blood-vessels that accompany Rosacea and cause inflamed redness.

 Skin care is essential for preventing and treating acne.
 Dr. Bopp can recommend the best products and regimen for your age and skin type.
 As a general guideline, your skin does better when you avoid harsh products and vigorous scrubbing.